pixelrazor/kfi/README.md

 The checkpointing feature relies on on [blcr](http://crd.lbl.gov/departments/computer-science/CLaSS/research/BLCR/) being set up on your system.
 If a program doesn't exit with error code 0 or abnormally terminates, it will attempt to restore from checkpoints, starting with the most recent one, until it completes successfully

 The fault injection feature relies on the KFI module and library being installed.
-The interval specified will be the rate of a randomly sampled exponential distrobution.
+The interval specified will be the rate of a randomly sampled exponential distribution.

 `Usage: autoci [options] program`

 Flag | Meaning
 --- | ---
 \-kfi | Enable fault injection
-\-k <duration> | Set the average time between faults
+\-k \<duration\> | Set the average time between faults
 \-blcr | Enable checkpointing
 \-b \<duration\> | Set the checkpointing interval